kosalvireakkhoeun/playground/README.md

 │   │   ├── ...
 │   │   ├── cop
 │   │   │   ├── learner
-│   │   │   |   ├── folder-family...                          # extends lms/learner/my-learning
+│   │   │   |   ├── Folder/ CopLmsLearnerQueries              # extends lms/learner/my-learning
 │   │   ├── lms
 │   │   │   ├── activity
-│   │   │   |   ├── folder-family...                          # base classacitivty for learner and admin
+│   │   │   |   ├── Folder/ BaseActivityQueries               # base classacitivty for learner and admin
 │   │   │   ├── admin
 │   │   │   ├── learner
 │   │   │   |   ├── class-activity
-│   │   │   |   |   ├── folder-family...                      # able to use for learner in cop and org lms
+│   │   │   |   |   ├── Folder/ ActivitiesQueries             # able to use for learner in cop and org lms
 │   │   │   |   ├── class-detail
 │   │   │   |   |   ├── folder-family...                      # able to use for learner in cop and org lms
 │   │   │   |   ├── course-detail
 │   │   │   |   |   ├── folder-family...
 │   │   │   |   ├── my-learning
-│   │   │   |   |   ├── folder-family...
+│   │   │   |   |   ├── BaseLearningQueries
 │   │   ├── lms-admin

 ```